 Hosting starts with a short orientation prior to attending a community event.
 Families and kids interact in fun activities to help them get to know each other.
-Following the events families and kids indicate to Kidsave if there is someone with whom they would like to spend more time.
-Kids have the choice as to who their host family will be.
-Clearances and training are required before hosting can begin.
+Following the events, both the families and the kids can indicate to Kidsave who they would like to spend more time with.
+The kids have the final say in who their host family will be.
+Clearances and training with local CPS groups are required before hosting can begin.

 Who Does Super Amigos Help?

-- Kids 9-17 who are living in institutions, called “Foundations” in Colombia
+Kids ages 9-17 who are living in institutions, called “Foundations” in Colombia

 Expanding in Latin America

-- The International Leadership and Development Center (ILDC) adapted the Family Visit Model to the Ukranian context and supports some training of professionals and lay partners.
+The International Leadership and Development Center (ILDC) adapted the Family Visit Model to better fit Ukranian communities and supported some of the training of professionals and participants.

-- Ukraine Without Orphans supports family recruitment, hosting and advocacy with an emphasis on engaging communities of faith.
+Ukraine Without Orphans supported family recruitment, hosting, and advocacy with an emphasis on engaging communities of faith.